WanbingZhao/WanbingZhao.github.io/index.md

 ## About Me

 - I was born in Jilin, China.
-In my spare time I like to dance hip-hop, watch movies and travel.
-I have a twin sister who majors in artificial intelligence，which overlaps with my research to some extent.
+In my spare time, I like to dance hip-hop, watch movies and travel.
+I have a twin[sister](wy-go.github.io) who majors in artificial intelligence, which overlaps with my research to some extent.